Jedimeister99/CS_490_Group_NotReally/README.md

 - extract.py: script that performs the extraction process
 - convert.py: script that performs the conversion process
 - train.py: script that performs the training process
+- CKSwap.py: cycles through the CK+ dataset and:

+  - creates a copy of the dataset, but making the removing the sequence folders from the file structure
+  - indivudally calls the extraction, conversion, and training scripts for every possible combination of subjects

 How to Run: